 The First Transcontinental Railroad

-The First Transcontinental Railroad in the United States was built in the 1860s, linking the well developed railway network of the Eastern coast with rapidly growing California.
+The First Transcontinental Railroad in North America was built in the 1860s, linking the well developed railway network of the East coast with rapidly growing California.
 The main line was officially completed on May 10, 1869.
-The vast number of people who traveled the line, and the network that followed, set the USA on the path to economic abundance.
+The vast number of people who traveled the line, and the complex web of connecting routes that followed, set the USA on the path to economic abundance.
 It also ended the centuries old way of life of the Native Americans and greatly altered the environment.

-The route followed the well established Oregon, Mormon and California Trails.
+The route largely followed the well established Oregon, Mormon and California Trails.
 The new line began in Omaha, Nebraska, followed the Platte River, crossed the Rocky Mountains at South Pass in Wyoming and then through northern Utah and Nevada before crossing the Sierras to Sacramento, California.
-Additional track was laid to connect Denver, Colorado and Salt Lake City, Utah and other cities not directly on the route.

 The Central Pacific laid 690 miles (1,110 km) of track, starting in Sacramento, and the Union Pacific laid 1,087 miles (1,749 km) of track, starting in Omaha.
 The two lines connected at Promontory Summit, Utah.